owasp-modsecurity/ModSecurity-nginx/README.md

 Before compile this software make sure that you have libmodsecurity installed.
 You can download it from the [ModSecurity git repository](https://github.com/SpiderLabs/ModSecurity).
 For information pertaining to the compilation and installation of libmodsecurity please consult the documentation provided along with it.

-With libmodsecurity installed, you can proceed with the installation of the ModSecurity-nginx connector, which follow the Nginx 3rd party module installation procedure:
+With libmodsecurity installed, you can proceed with the installation of the ModSecurity-nginx connector, which follow the nginx 3rd party module installation procedure:

 ```
 ./configure --add-module=/path/your/modsecurity-for-nginx